Guilty as Sin (album)

-Guilty as Sin is the thirteenth studio album by the British heavy metal band Girlschool, released November 13, 2015.
+Guilty as Sin is the thirteenth studio album by the British heavy metal band Girlschool, released on 13 November 2015.
 Guilty as Sin is the band's first album of original material since 2008's Legacy, after re-recording their 1981 album Hit and Run in 2011.
 It is the final release to feature original co-lead vocalist and bassist Enid Williams as Williams left the band in 2019.